lightsource713/python_essentials/README.md

-# languages
-Testing new languages
+# Repository to study Python